yanxiu0614/subdomain3/README.md

 1 CPU/1GB Memory/1Mbps bandwidth
 * More intelligent

-Automatically discover the fastest nameserver;The strategy of dynamically adjusting of dict by importing subdomains from other sources;
+Discover the fastest nameserver;The strategy of dynamically adjusting of dict by importing subdomains from other sources;Prevent dns cache pollution;

 ## Getting started